Online Multi-modal Root Cause Identification in Microservice Systems: Methodology

 \subsection{Network Propagation-based Root Cause Identification}

-The propagation of malfunction effects from the root cause to adjacent entities implies that the immediate neighbors of system KPIs may not necessarily be the root causes themselves.
-To identify the root cause, we initially derive the transition probability matrix based on the causal graph $\mathcal{G}$ and then utilize a random walk with restart method~\citep{DBLP:conf/icdm/TongFP06} to simulate the spread patterns of malfunctions as follows:
+Malfunction effects often propagate from the root cause to its neighboring entities, implying that the immediate neighbors of anomalous KPIs may not necessarily be the true root causes.
+To accurately identify the root cause, we first derive a transition probability matrix based on the learned causal graph $\mathcal{G}$ and then employ a random walk with restart (RWR) algorithm~\citep{DBLP:conf/icdm/TongFP06} to simulate the propagation of malfunction signals:

-The transition probability matrix $\bm{P}$ is the normalized adjacency matrix signified by the coefficient $\beta \in [0, 1]$.
-During the visiting exploration process, we may restart from the KPI node to revisit other system entities with the probability $c \in [0, 1]$.
-The equation for the random walk with restart is formulated by:
+where $\mathbf{P}$ is the normalized adjacency matrix.
+During the random walk process, the model periodically restarts from the KPI node with probability $c \in [0, 1]$ to explore alternative propagation paths.
+The RWR update equation is formulated as:

-where $\bm{r}_{t}$ represents the jumping probability at the $t^{\textrm{th}}$ step, $\bm{r}_0$ denotes the initial starting probability, and $c \in [0, 1]$ stands for the restart probability.
-Upon convergence of the jumping probability $\bm{r}_{t}$, the probability scores of the nodes are employed to rank the system entities and the top $k$ entities are selected as the most probable root causes for system failure.
+where $\mathbf{r}_{t}$ denotes the probability distribution over nodes at step $t$, and $\mathbf{r}_{0}$ is the initial distribution concentrated on the target KPI node.
+Upon convergence, the stationary distribution $\mathbf{r}_{t+1}$ reflects the influence score of each entity, and the top-$k$ entities with the highest scores are identified as the most probable root causes.

-\textbf{Stopping Criterion.} As the number of new data batches increases, the identified causal structure and its associated root cause list may gradually converge.
-To prevent unnecessary consumption of computing resources, we employ them as indicators for automatic termination of the online RCA process.
-We use the rank-biased overlap metric (RBO)~\citep{DBLP:journals/tois/WebberMZ10} to measure the similarity between two root cause lists, effectively capturing the evolving trend of root cause rankings.
-Given the rank lists from the previous and current batches, denoted as $R_{t-1}$ and $R_t$ respectively, we quantify the similarity between these lists as follows:
+\textbf{Stopping Criterion.} As the online RCA process progresses across multiple data batches, both the inferred causal structure and the corresponding root cause rankings tend to stabilize.
+To avoid redundant computation, we introduce an adaptive stopping mechanism based on the \textit{rank-biased overlap} (RBO) metric~\citep{DBLP:journals/tois/WebberMZ10}, which quantifies the similarity between two ranked lists while emphasizing higher-ranked items.
+Given the root cause lists from consecutive batches, $R_{t-1}$ and $R_{t}$, their similarity is computed as:

-where $\gamma\in[0, 1]$.
-A higher value of $\gamma$ indicates a greater similarity between the two root cause lists.
-The online RCA process is terminated when the similarity score $s$ surpasses a predefined threshold.
+where $\gamma \in [0, 1]$.
+A larger $\gamma$ indicates a higher degree of stability in the root cause rankings.
+The online RCA process terminates automatically when the similarity score $\gamma$ exceeds a predefined threshold.